 -Place one pin in the center, then move out to one side at a time in the same manner as for the backing bottom edge, being sure to maintain 1/8″ inch distance from zipper teeth.

 -If using packaged batting, remove batting from package and open up, spreading out to remove any deep folds.
 Lay out on a bed or flat surface overnight to allow folds to relax.
-Batting may also be placed in dryer on low to help remove creases.
+Batting may also be placed in dryer with a damp washcloth on low to help remove creases.

 -If using packaged batting, cut batting so that it is approximately the same size as your backing fabric-6 inches larger than the quilt top on all sides.
 Removing any excess batting over the 6 inches on the side edges will allow easier loading with the side clamps.
 Please note that it’s ok to have excess batting from top to bottom, because the extra can just hang on the bottom when we load it on to the machine frame, and will be trimmed off later.

 -If you are going to purchase your batting at the shop when you come in, we sell it off the bolt by the 1/4 yard.

 We offer the following batting choices off the roll sold by the 1/4 yard:

 Hobbs Heirloom Premium 80/20 Cotton/Poly blend 96″ width

 Hobbs Heirloom Premium 80/20 Cotton/Poly blend BLACK 108″ width